-Undertakings with market power may try to use vertical restraints to pursue anti- competitive purposes that ultimately harm consumers.
-Market power is the ability to maintain prices above competitive levels or to maintain output in terms of product

-added]”.
-Further guidance on vertical agreements that generally fall outside the scope of Article 101(1) is provided in section 3. of these Guidelines.

-9 See Communication from the Commission – Notice – Guidelines on the application of Article 81(3) of the Treaty, OJ C 101, 27.4.2004, p.
-97 for the Commission’s general methodology and interpretation of the conditions for applying Article 101(1) and in particular Article 101(3).

-quantities, product quality and variety or innovation below competitive levels for a not insignificant period of time.
-The degree of market power normally required for a finding of an infringement under Article 101(1) is less than the degree of market power required for a finding of dominance under Article 102.
-However, in view of the complementary nature of the activities of the parties to a vertical agreement, the exercise of market power by an undertaking either upstream or downstream would normally hurt the demand for the contract goods or services by the other undertaking party to the vertical agreement.
-Undertakings party to a vertical agreement therefore usually have an incentive to prevent the exercise of market power by their contract party.
+Nevertheless, undertakings with market power may, in certain cases, use vertical restraints to pursue anti- competitive purposes that ultimately harm consumers.
+As further explained in section 2.2., vertical restraints can notably lead to foreclosure, softening of competition or collusion.
+Market power is the ability to maintain prices above competitive levels or to maintain output in terms of product quantities, product quality and variety or innovation below competitive levels for a not insignificant period of time19.
+The degree of market power required to establish a restriction of competition within the meaning of Article 101(1) of the Treaty is less than the degree of market power required for a finding of dominance under Article 102 of the Treaty.

 Positive effects

-Vertical agreements may have positive effects, for example lower prices, the promotion of non-price competition or improved quality of services.
-Arm’s length dealings between a supplier and a buyer, which determine only the price and the quantity of a transaction, can often lead to a sub-optimal level of investments and sales, as they do not take into account externalities arising from the complementary nature of the activities of the supplier and its distributors.
+Vertical agreements may produce positive effects, including lower prices, the promotion of non-price competition and improved quality of services.
+Simple contractual arrangements between a supplier and a buyer which determine only the price and the quantity of a transaction can often lead to sub-optimal levels of investments and sales, as they do not take into account externalities arising from the complementary nature of the activities of the supplier and its distributors.
 These externalities fall into two categories: vertical externalities and horizontal externalities.

-Vertical externalities arise because the decisions and actions taken at different levels of the supply and distribution chain determine aspects of the sale of goods or services, such as price, quality, related services and marketing, which affect not only the undertaking making the decisions but also other undertakings at other levels of the supply and distribution chain.
-For instance, a distributor may not gain all the benefits of its efforts to increase sales, as some of these benefits may go to the supplier.
-This is because for every extra unit a distributor sells by lowering its resale price or by increasing its sales efforts, the supplier benefits if its wholesale price exceeds its marginal production costs.
-Thus, there may be a positive externality bestowed on the supplier by such distributor’s actions.
-Conversely, there may be situations where, from the supplier’s perspective, the distributor may be pricing too high,10 and/or making too little sales efforts.
+Vertical externalities arise because the decisions and actions taken at different levels of the production or distribution chain determine aspects of the sale of goods or services, such as price, quality, related services and marketing, which affect not only the undertaking making the decisions but also other undertakings at other levels of the production or distribution chain.
+For instance, a distributor may not gain all the benefits of its efforts to increase sales, as some of those benefits may go to the supplier.
+This is because, for every extra unit that a distributor sells by lowering its resale price or by increasing its sales efforts, the supplier benefits if its wholesale price exceeds its marginal production costs.
+This represents a positive externality bestowed on the supplier by the distributor’s sales-enhancing actions.
+Conversely, there may be situations where, from the supplier’s perspective, the distributor may be pricing too high20, making insufficient sales efforts or both.